 Each pianist plays alone in the room with the judge.
 (No parents or piano teachers allowed)!
 The judge fills out a score card and writes some comments which I will review with the student after the audition.
 Each person receives a pin and a certificate for participating.

-Guild will most likely be held sometime during the third or fourth week of May.
+This year, Guild will be held sometime between May 15th and May 19th.
 Exact days will be determined by the Guild home office in February.
 Appointments will be set up individually at times that are convenient for you.
 Many of you will have to miss some school for this event.
 (I am sooooooo sorry.).
 If you have scheduling requests for Guild week, please let me know and I will take them into consideration as I set up the schedule.
 Students should arrive at least 10 minutes before their appointment time to warm up.
 Please dress appropriately and remember to bring your music with you.

 The week of Guild, instead of having your regular private lesson, you will attend a small studio class at which you will play all your Guild pieces, including scales and cadences, in order to better prepare you for playing in front of the judge.
 (The class will be charged the same as a private lesson.
 This helps to compensate me for the long hours I put in at the auditions.)
 I will figure out the studio class schedule after the dates for Guild are set.